Does Marriage Affect Credit Scores?

 What can I do to help my Spouse’s Bad Credit?

-While your spouse’s poor credit won’t affect your credit score, it does impact your joint financing options.
 You might also want to help your spouse repair their damaged credit for their own financing options.
+Working together for a better financial future can help with cohesive planning.

-Here are some strategies to help with your spouse’s bad credit before applying for a joint credit account.
+Here are some strategies to help with your spouse’s bad credit before applying for a joint credit account:

 Understand the Problem